This is a package of 50 o-rings for keg valves. Color may vary.

-An essential shelf-item for keg maintenance.
-Use these o-rings along with the correct spiral retaining ring to get those “out-of-service” kegs back to work fast!
-You should also have removal tools and back-up valves as well.
-Pkg. of 50 O’Rings
+An essential item for keg maintenance.
+Use these o-rings along with the correct spiral retaining ring to get out-of-service kegs back to work fast!
+You should have removal tools and extra valves on hand, as well.
+Links to these items can be found below.

-- Drop-in style valves are installed by “dropping” the valve into the key-way notches located near the upper edge of the keg neck.
-Once in place a stainless, spiral, two-layer thick, retaining ring is installed into the upper groove of the keg neck.
+- Drop-in valves are installed by dropping the valve into the keyed notches located near the upper edge of the keg neck.
+Once in place, a stainless, spiral, retaining ring is installed into the upper groove of the keg neck.
 This holds the valve in position and prevents tampering.
-Drop-in style Micromatic valves require the specific o-ring found on this page.
+Use this o-ring if you have drop-in valves.

-- Camber-style valves are installed by twisting them into the neck (similar to the bayonet mount style of a camera lens ).
-Then a single-layer, stainless retaining ring is installed into the upper groove of the keg neck to hold the valve in position.
-Like the drop-in valve, use the o-ring described and available on this page.
+- Camber valves are installed by twisting the valve into the keg neck, then a stainless retaining ring is installed into the upper groove of the keg neck to hold the valve in position.
+Use this-ring if you have camber valves.

 - Threaded valves screw into the neck.
 At the base of the valve is a flat gasket.
 These valves do not use o-rings.
 Instead, purchase gaskets for threaded keg valves, part number P0959 on this site.